owencrozier/bookinventory/README.md

 |books_rank|shows ranking of books with average rate and amount of sold copies|

 ### Additional information
-There are triggers validating e.g. ISBNs correctness (database can handle both ISBN-10 and ISBN-13), polish 9-digit phone numbers and polish NIP (VAT identification number).
+There are triggers validating e.g. ISBNs correctness (database can handle both ISBN-10 and ISBN-13) and 9-digit phone numbers.
 Customer has to have a book bought in order to rate it.
 Multiple rating of same book by same user updates resulting one.
 Removing customer from database makes all his data deleted (orders, ratings and related).
-If adding of a book with book_adder fails its publisher and author won't be added to database.
+If adding a book with book_adder fails it's publisher and author won't be added to database.